maximuskiii/GeoMemories/README.md

-# A personal passion project - an app where you can store photos with a description at specific locations as GeoMemories.
+# A coding project - an app where you can store photos with a description at specific locations as GeoMemories.
 Uses the Google Maps JavaScript API, Node.js, Express, Mongoose, MongoDB, Nodemon, and npm.